snowkylin/data-mining-pku/README.md

     - [DBLP](http://dblp.uni-trier.de/faq/How+can+I+download+the+whole+dblp+dataset) (title) (optional)
     - [ACL](http://clair.eecs.umich.edu/aan/index.php) (title & abstract) (optional)
 - Your task: design and implement a data mining algorithm to find the "phrase" in these texts based on frequent patterns.
 - <font color="red">**(updated)**</font> The "phrase" here can be more general.
-Here, two words can be called "phrase" when they always appear together in one sentence, even if they are not adjacent (maybe this will be more easy for you).
+Here, two words can be called "phrase" when they always appear together in one sentence, even if they are not adjacent (maybe this will be easier for you).
 Sorry for this ambiguous point and thank @WillsNew.
 However, it has more actual meaning when we only consider words that are adjacent.
 That needs some additional techniques and it is put in the "bonus point" part.

 #### Suggestions <font color="red">(new)</font>